allenzhangsg/allenzhangsg/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## 👋 Hello！this is Allen
+## 👋 Hello！ This is Allen
-I'm a senior data engineer who used to work for Tesla and Meituan.
+I'm a software engineer at Connexion Mobility and a senior data engineer who used to work for Tesla and Meituan.
-My professional skills include data engineering, software development, and a tip of DevOps area.
+My professional skills include data engineering, software development, and a tip in the DevOps area.

 I love the software industry because I find it charming.
 I've started contributing to the community after many years of learning from it.

-If you find my projects useful, feel free to leave a star⭐.
+If you find my projects useful, please leave a star⭐.

-You can also reach out to me via [zhangsg2013@gmail.com](mailto:zhangsg2013@gmail.com).
+You can also contact me via [allenzhangsg@gmail.com](mailto:allenzhangsg@gmail.com).

 Good luck!